 what you need your employer to do

 Your employer can’t ask for information that would reveal your diagnosis.
 For example, they can’t ask you what medication you take.
 But they can ask about any side effects from your medication that may require accommodation.
 They can ask if you are following your doctor’s treatment plan.
 But they’re not entitled to the details of the plan.

 Generally, you’re only required to speak with management about accommodation.
-But you should cooperate with experts if their help is required, but this should only occur if your doctor isn't able to provide enough information.
+You should cooperate with experts if their help is required, but this should only occur if your doctor isn't able to provide enough information.

 Your employer’s duty goes to the point of “undue hardship”

 Your employer’s duty to accommodate you isn’t limitless.
 It extends only to the point where the accommodation starts causing them undue hardship.
 The perfect solution isn’t required, if that solution would be hugely costly or would seriously hinder other workers.

 Some factors that go into deciding whether an accommodation would cause undue hardship include:

 health and safety risks